qeeqbox/social-analyzer/README.md

 - Re-checking option for failed profiles
 - Filter profiles by good, maybe, and bad
 - Save the analysis as JSON file
-- Simplified web interface and cli
+- Simplified web interface and CLI

 ## Special Detections
 - Facebook (Phone number, name or profile name)